Request a Proposal

 How Multi-family and Multi-Story HOAs in Denver Can Achieve Energy Efficiency and Compliance

 Denver’s “Energize Denver” initiative sets ambitious targets for energy reduction in buildings across the city, aiming to significantly lower utility costs and environmental impact for buildings both 25,000+ sq ft and < 25,000 sq ft.
-For multifamily, multi-story homeowners associations (HOAs), understanding and complying with these requirements is essential for avoiding fines and benefiting financially and environmentally in the long-term.
-This post delves into how your HOA that is over 25,000 sq ft can navigate these regulations effectively, especially focusing on buildings with an energy use intensity (EUI) target of 44.2.
+For multifamily, multi-story homeowners associations (HOAs), understanding and complying with these requirements is essential for avoiding fines and benefiting financially and environmentally.
+This post delves into how your HOA, which is over 25,000 sq ft, can navigate these regulations effectively, especially focusing on buildings with an energy use intensity (EUI) target of 44.2.

 Understanding Your Building’s EUI and Compliance Pathway

-Firstly, property managers and HOA boards must check their building’s specific EUI target.
+Property managers and HOA boards must first check their building’s specific EUI target.
 If your building’s standard EUI target is listed as 44.2 but includes amenities like a parking garage or a heated swimming pool, you qualify for a Target Adjustment.
 This adjustment acknowledges the additional energy usage of these facilities and modifies your EUI targets, making them more attainable.

 If you want to learn more about the Energize Denver Program, reach out to Denver’s Office of Climate Action, Sustainability & Resiliency:

 – For buildings over 25,000 sq ft: energizedenver@denvergov.org.
-Check your building’s EUI goals by typing in your address HERE.
+Check your building’s EUI target by typing in your address.

 – For buildings 5,000-24,999 sq ft: energizesmallbuildings@denvergov.org